Charles Ponzi: Suspicion

 Ponzi's rapid rise naturally drew suspicion.
 When a Boston financial writer suggested there was no way Ponzi could legally deliver such high returns in a short period of time, Ponzi sued for libel and won $500,000 in damages.
 As libel law at the time placed the burden of proof on the writer and publisher, this effectively neutralized any serious probes into his dealings for some time.

 Nonetheless, there were still signs of his eventual ruin.
 Joseph Daniels, a Boston furniture dealer who had given Ponzi furniture which he could not afford to pay for, sued Ponzi to cash in on the gold rush.
 The lawsuit was unsuccessful, but it did prompt people to begin asking how Ponzi could have gone from being penniless to being a millionaire in a short span of time.
 There was a run on the Securities Exchange Company, as some investors decided to pull out.
 Ponzi paid them and the run stopped.

-On July 24, 1920, The Boston Post printed a favorable article on Ponzi and his scheme that brought in investors faster than ever.
+On 24 July 1920, The Boston Post printed a favourable article on Ponzi and his scheme that brought in investors faster than ever.
 At that time, Ponzi was making $250,000 a day.
 Ponzi's good fortune was increased by the fact that just below this favorable article, which seemed to imply that Ponzi was indeed returning 50% return on an investment after only 45 days, was a bank advertisement that stated that the bank was paying 5% returns annually.
 The next business day after this article was published, Ponzi arrived at his office to find thousands of Bostonians waiting to give him their money.

 Despite this reprieve, Post acting publisher Richard Grozier (who was running the paper in the absence of his father Edwin, its owner and publisher) and city editor Eddie Dunn were suspicious and assigned investigative reporters to look into Ponzi.
 He was also under investigation by Massachusetts authorities, and, on the day the Post printed its article, Ponzi met with state officials.
 He managed to divert the officials from checking his books by offering to stop taking money during the investigation, a fortunate choice, as proper records were not being kept.
 Ponzi's offer temporarily calmed the suspicions of the state officials.